Chicken Liver Pâté: A Gourmet Treat You Can Make at Home

 Serving Suggestions

 Your chicken liver pâté is now ready to be enjoyed!
-Taste it and make sure the seasoning is correct.
+Taste it to ensure the seasoning is perfect.
 This is a good time to add freshly ground pepper or more thyme.
 Transfer it to a small dish, smooth out the top, and chill in the refrigerator for a couple of hours.
-This cooling period is crucial for the flavors to meld perfectly.
-If desired, melt an additional 2 tablespoons of butter and add minced thyme or thyme sprigs.
-Pour on top of the pâté to seal it and provide a butter "frosting."
+This cooling period is crucial for melding the flavors perfectly.

 Ideal Pairings